BryanHogan/bryanhogan/src/content/blog/sustainable-work.md

 When passion, purpose and personality align you have a great chance of finding a meaningful and fulfilling career.

-*(On a side note: Don't be obsessed with something mediocore or a shiny new object, like a title, making your parents proud or having status or power.)*
+*(On a side note: Don't be obsessed with something mediocre or a shiny new object, like a title, making your parents proud or having status or power.)*

 ## How do you find out what these 3 P's are?